 The 'dualism' of graphs-as-arrows versus graphs-as-objects deserves further comment.
-From the graph-rewriting perspective the latter is considered basic, and indeed embeddings as arrows are a natural way to distinguish different occurrences of one entity within another.
-From the process calculus perspective, it is normal to represent processes as terms of an algebra; one reason is the composition of such terms aligns well with the composition of programs, and indeed there are good examples of programming languages derived from process calculi.
-'Bigraphs-as-arrows' can be seen as an instance (or an enrichment) of Lawvere's algebraic theories [28], the standard categorical treatment of algebra.
-In this spirit, Milner [35] has completely axiomatised the algebra of pure bigraphs.
+From the graph-rewriting perspective the latter is considered basic, and, indeed, embeddings as arrows are a natural way to distinguish different occurrences of one entity within another.
+From the process calculus perspective, it is normal to represent processes as terms of an algebra; one reason is the composition of such terms aligns well with the composition of programs, and, indeed, there are good examples of programming languages derived from process calculi.
+'Bigraphs-as-arrows' can be seen as an instance (or an enrichment) of Lawvere's algebraic theories (Lawvere 1963), the standard categorical treatment of algebra.
+In this spirit, the second author has completely axiomatised the algebra of pure bigraphs (Milner 2004b).

-The case-studies on deriving transitions from reaction rules, in both the π -calculus and Petri nets, have shown an interesting mismatch with existing (or putative) transitions defined ab initio for these calculi, even when the bisimilarities agree.
+The case-studies on deriving transitions from reaction rules, in both the π -calculus and Petri nets, have shown an interesting mismatch between these derived transitions and existing (or putative) transitions defined ab initio for these calculi, even when the bisimilarities agree.
 One phenomenon, seen here for Petri nets, is that the derived transitions have redundancy.
 This is because we derive transitions for each reaction rule separately; no advantage is gained from treating a whole rule-set.
-An interesting future study would be to somehow detect and eliminate redundancies, arriving at simpler transition systems.
+An interesting future study would be to somehow detect and eliminate redundancies to arrive at simpler transition systems.

 We have discussed a way of deriving a non-trivial transitional theories for graphical models of mobile systems, and this has served to calibrate such a model against process calculi.
-But for many applications it will be important to look beyond theories of an algebraic character, and pursue the kind of spatio-temporal logic proposed by Cardelli and Caires [8, 9].
-Such logics admit a partial -rather than holistic- analysis of complex systems, and they also lend themselves to powerful mechanical assistance (model-checking).
+But for many applications it will be important to look beyond theories of an algebraic character, and pursue a kind of spatio-temporal logic (Caires and Cardelli 2001; Caires 2004).
+Such logics admit a partial, rather than holistic, analysis of complex systems, and they also lend themselves to powerful mechanical assistance (model-checking).
 The present work will then be useful in studying the extent to which the algebraic and logical theories agree.